-An "Indicated Mineral Resource" is the part of the mineral resource for which quantity, grade or quality, densities, shape, and physical characteristics can be estimated with a level of confidence sufficient to allow the appropriate application of technical and economic parameters, to support mine planning and evaluation of the economic viability of the deposit.
-The estimate is based on detailed and reliable exploration and testing information gathered through appropriate techniques from locations such as outcrops, trenches, pits, workings, and drill holes that are suitably/adequately spaced for geological and grade continuity to be reasonably assumed.
+An "Indicated Mineral Resource" is that part of the mineral resource for which quantity, grade or quality, densities, shape, and physical characteristics are estimated with sufficient confidence sufficient to allow the application of Modifying Factors in sufficient detail to support mine planning and evaluation of the economic viability of the deposit.

+Geological evidence is derived from adequately detailed and reliable exploration, sampling and testing and is sufficient to assume geological and grade or quality continuity between points of observation.